iGEM-Thessaloniki-2019/DNA-Strand-Displacment/README.md

 ## Usage and code

 The script CorrectionCompareEvaluate.py was used for the correction of the experimental data over photobleaching.
+The script uses reference data defined in line 13, 14 and 15 (file name name of wells and number of well in the array).
+The input files for the simulation and experimental data are defined in the same manner, in the lines 10,11 and 16-19.